EU investigates chocolate-linked salmonella outbreak before Easter | Health

 The agency did not mention Ferrero or any other company in a statement, but warned on Wednesday that the reported cases were mostly among children under 10 years old.
 The agency later said that Kinder chocolate eggs were involved but did not clarify whether the problem concerned exclusively those products.

-Nestle, the Swiss confectionery company, said it had recalled no product in this context.
-Rival Lindt & Sprunegli did not immediately reply to a request for comment.
+Nestle, the Swiss confectionery company, said it had recalled no products in this context.
+Rival Lindt & Sprunegli was not affected by the current health crisis.
 Britain has the highest number of incidents with 63 confirmed cases as of April 5, the ECDC said, adding that other countries with probable or confirmed cases are France, Ireland, Belgium, Germany, Luxembourg, Netherlands, Sweden and Norway.

 The EU health agency said it was investigating, together with the European Food Safety Authority (EFSA), 134 confirmed or probable cases of salmonella.
 Product recalls have been launched in several countries, including Belgium, France, Germany, Ireland, Luxembourg and Britain, the EU agency said.